- In this episode, we cover how to find products to sell on Amazon.

 You should look for strong minimum sales for each product, play with numbers like 250-500 minimum sales per month.

 You can use Jungle Scout to make your product research faster and easier.
-Here’s a discount code for you!
+Click here!

 Find an Amazon product with low competition